jacobat/rustey/README.md

 thread of it's own and emit events as relevant.

 The model is updated by the `update` function as it reacts to messages.

+## Examplea application

+An example application can be found at https://github.com/jacobat/rustey_list